Code-the-Dream-School/R7-ActiveRecordSQL/README.md

   end
 end
 ```
-The advantage of select_all is that you can easily combine information from several tables, change column names, etc.
+The advantage of select_all is that you can easily combine information from several tables, change column names, etc.  You can also pass bind parameters using the same syntax as for exec_query.